Simmered shrimp cooked in dashi soy sauce and soaked overnight, this beautiful dish adds bright color and delicious flavor to your Osechi Ryori.

 Why Japanese Eat Simmered Shrimp for The New Year

-Shrimp with bright vermillion color brings beauty into the Japanese New Year feast, Osechi Ryori.
+Shrimp with bright vermilion color brings beauty into the Japanese New Year feast, Osechi Ryori.
 This shrimp is always served with head and shell on for the “grand” look on the table.

 The reason why shrimp is used in Osechi Ryori is not just because of its beautiful looks, but it also signifies old people because shrimp has a mustache (We call “hige” (mustache in Japanese) but they are actually antennae) and is hunchbacked.
 So eating shrimp is believed to impart a long life symbolizing a long beard and bent back.